Booking Terms for Dyer’s Cottage Halifax

 A 30% deposit of the rental rate should be received within 24 hours of making a reservation.
 The reservation deposit is non refundable.

 A £125 damage/loss payment may be paid either at the same time or at the time of full payment 4 weeks before arrival.

 The rate agreed for Full Payment will be displayed on the Booking Form.
 It will be paid at least 4 weeks before arrival and no reminder will be sent by the Management.
 If the remaining balance + damage/loss payment is not received by the Management by the date 4 weeks before arrival, then the Management has the right to cancel the reservation and no monies already paid by the Client will be returned.

 The damage/loss payment will be refunded by the Management to the Client within 14 days of departure to the account provided by the Client providing the following provisions are met.

 There has been no loss or damage to the property or its contents from humans and dogs.

-The property, inside and outside, is left clean and tidy with rubbish placed in the dustbins.
+The property, inside and outside, is left clean and tidy with all rubbish placed in the dustbins in the back courtyard.

 All door and window keys have been returned to the property.

 There have been no complaints from neighbours about noise or other forms of anti-social behaviour inside or outside the property from humans or dogs.